inBeat/inbeat-website/content/top-influencers/instagram/canada/montreal/_index.md

 ---
-title: Top 10 Instagram Influencers In Montreal In 2023
+title: Top 10 Instagram Influencers In Montreal In 2024
 description: >-
-  Find top Instagram influencers in Montreal in 2023.
-Most popular hashtags: #ad #makehomematter #apartmenttherapy.
+  Find top Instagram influencers in Montreal in 2024.
+Most popular hashtags: #montreal #apartmenttherapy #mtlmoments.
 platform: Instagram
-hits: 266
+hits: 554
-text_top: See the best Instagram influencers on inBeat.
+text_top: Discover the best Instagram profiles on inBeat.
-text_bottom: Our search engine aggregates 266 Instagram influencers like this in Montreal, Canada for you to work with.
+text_bottom: Our search engine has 554 Instagram influencers like this in Montreal, Canada for you to connect with.
 profiles:
   - username: "i_love_mtl"
     fullname: >-